mpokorny/vysmaw/README.md

 ### sample2 (Python with Cython callback)

-The [sample2](examples/sample2.pyx) application has the same functionality as sample1, but, with a bit more usage of Cython and the vysmaw Cython API (cy_vysmaw) than [sample1](examples/sample1.pyx), its implementation avoids locking the Python GIL in the callback function predicate.
+The [sample2](examples/sample2.pyx) application has the same functionality as [sample1](examples/sample1.pyx), but, with a bit more usage of Cython and the vysmaw Cython API (cy_vysmaw) than [sample1](examples/sample1.pyx), its implementation avoids locking the Python GIL in the callback function predicate.

 ### sample3 (optimized Cython)

 The [sample3](examples/sample3.pyx) application demonstrates several Cython optimization techniques, as well as providing a non-trivial callback function predicate.
+It implements a message processing loop in Cython that compiles entirely to C, without entry to the Python interpreter.

 ### sample4 (C++)

-The [sample4](examples/sample4.cc) is a sample application written in C++.
-It can be used as a simple, diagnostic vysmaw application, or as a basis for developing a more interesting application.
+[sample4](examples/sample4.cc) is an application written in C++.
+It can be used as a simple, diagnostic vysmaw application, or as the basis for developing a more interesting application.